Last updated on Saturday, October 31, 2020 04:06:52 PM Mountain US Time Zone

 Both a mill & a lathe are needed for this project.
 A problem with kits is that

 the amount of material per part is minimized making it harder to grip when

 machining, possibly necessitating designing & machining a fixture, which in

 general is not a beginner's project.
-Not being able to hold close tolerances
+Also, not being able to hold close machining

-results in undesirable "wobbly looking" engine flywheel performance, (DA).
+tolerances results in an undesirable "wobbly looking" flywheel rotation, (DA).